polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/deep-dives/prompt-engineering-to-harness-the-true-power-of-large-language-models/README.md

 Large language models like ChatGPT are stateless.
 Period.

-Yeah, that's a very confusing definition, especially if you're coming from a non-technical background.
+Indeed, this is a perplexing concept, particularly for those with a non-technical background.

-HTML is, essentially, stateless.
-It means that the server does not keep any data about the user.
-It does not remember anything about the user.
-It does not know if the user has been there before.
-It does not know if the user has been there for 5 minutes or 5 hours.
+HTML is fundamentally stateless, meaning the server retains no data about the user.
+It doesn't remember anything about the user, whether they have visited before, or if they have been browsing for 5 minutes or 5 hours.

-You wouldn't believe what I just said because that's not what you experience while surfing the web.
+You might find this hard to believe, given that it contradicts the continuity you experience while navigating the web.

-You wouldn't believe ChatGPT can't remember what you just said in the previous interactions unless retold in the background.
+Similarly, it might seem surprising that ChatGPT cannot recall what you said in previous interactions unless the information is reiterated in the background.

-You're being deceived by the smartness of web applications and GPT applications, that's all.
+You're being deceived by the apparent smartness of web applications and GPT applications, that's all.

 At their core, both are stateless.
-It means just that.
-They can't maintain state.
-They can't remember anything.
+This means they can't maintain state or remember anything.

 Every interaction is a new one, akin to turning your computer on and off, reloading a webpage, and resetting the chatbot with each engagement.